-If you reach an agreement, it often benefits you to have a professional look over the paperwork to ensure it’s all on the level.
+If you reach an agreement, it also often benefits you to have a professional look over the paperwork to ensure it’s all on the level.

 Related Reading: How Long Does Divorce Take?

-3. Establish Precedents
+3. Establish the Right Precedents

-When deciding custody, they evaluate how entrenched each parent is in day-to-day activities.
+- When deciding custody, they evaluate how entrenched each parent is in day-to-day activities.
 The more involved you are, the more likely it is a custody arrangement will reflect that.

-Additionally, as part of your divorce strategy, you shouldn’t move out of the marital home until you create a separation agreement.
+- As part of your divorce strategy, you shouldn’t move out of the marital home until you create a separation agreement.
 Moving out of the marital home can set a precedent that doesn’t accurately portray your financial situation.

 For example, if you move out, but continue to contribute financially to both households, that may impact how the court rules on support.
-Even if you stuggle to keep both households afloat–draining savings, borrowing money, neglecting other obligations–the court may see that as sustainable for the long term.
+Even if you struggle to keep both households afloat–draining savings, borrowing money, neglecting other obligations–the court may see that as sustainable for the long term.

 This can turn what you meant as a temporary transition into a permanent responsibility.

-Determine what’s most important to you, what you need, and what you can’t live without.
+Figure out what’s most important to you, what you need, and what you can’t live without.

 That’s where you should spend your time and focus your efforts.
-Not racking hundreds of dollars worth of attorney fees arguing back and forth about who gets the painting of a seascape you found at a garage sale.
+Not racking hundreds or thousands of dollars worth of attorney fees arguing back and forth about who gets the painting of a seascape you found at a garage sale.

 Know what you need and want and take the steps to achieve your goals.